How to Install Docker on Fedora 40/39 Linux

 • Ease of Use: Docker’s straightforward commands and extensive documentation make it user-friendly, even for those new to containerization.

-• Community Support: Being a popular open-source project, Docker has a vast community, providing ample support and resources.
+• Community Support: Docker is a popular open-source project with a vast community that provides ample support and resources.

-By the end of this guide, you will have Docker CE up and running on your Fedora system, ready to containerize and deploy your applications with ease.
+By the end of this guide, you will have Docker CE up and running on your Fedora system, ready to easily containerize and deploy your applications.
 We will cover the installation steps, configuration, and basic Docker commands to get you started.

 Step 1: Remove Previous Docker Installation

-Before installing Docker on Fedora, it is crucial to remove any older versions of Docker to prevent conflicts and ensure a smooth installation.
+Before installing Docker on Fedora, removing any older versions of Docker is crucial to prevent conflicts and ensure a smooth installation.
 Execute the following command to remove any previously installed Docker versions from your system:

 sudo dnf remove docker \